bcgov/forestry-digital-services/README.md

 GitHub Pages understands Jekyll and will build and deploy sites automatically, do **not** check in the *_site* directory.

-## <span style="color:red">**For NON-TECHIES -- You can update via the github code repository GUI (IF YOU HAVE PRIVLEDGES), and/or you can follow the steps below:
+## <span style="color:red">**For NON-TECHIES -- You can update via the github code repository GUI (IF YOU HAVE PRIVILEGES), and/or you can follow the steps below:
 test out your markdown with this dandy tool <red> - [https://markdown-it.github.io/](https://markdown-it.github.io/)** </span>